St. Vital: History

 From 1920 to 1958, St. Vital was part of the provincial electoral division of St. Boniface.
 In 1923, St. Vital adopted the single transferable voting system for its municipal elections, using this system until 1972.
 Between 1925 and 1927, the municipality lost its mandate to govern, when the Winnipeg Suburban Municipal Board stepped in due to financial difficulties.
 Moreover, with less than 10,000 people in the area, the municipality faced bankruptcy in 1926, as municipal growth outstripped tax revenues.
 Control of the municipality was assumed by the provincial government's Municipal and Public Utilities Board for one year.

 In 1950, the district was seriously affected by the Red River flood, with the entire developed area of St. Vital being under water at one point.
 The neighbourhoods of Kingston Crescent and Elm Park were the hardest hit.
 The fire hall in Elm Park was protected with sandbags and sheltered dozens of evacuees, as shown in a photo published in the 1 May 1950 edition of Life magazine.

 In 1960, St. Vital became part of the Metropolitan Corporation of Greater Winnipeg, achieving city status soon after on 9 June 1962 with the passing of An Act to provide a Charter for the City of St. Vital.
 The city became involved in a school controversy in 1963–64, when six francophone families took their children out of school to protest bus fees for parochial school students.
 The matter was resolved following a 3-month standoff.

+Map showing the former boundaries of the City of St. Vital.

 In 1972, the City of St. Vital and several other municipalities merged with Winnipeg as part of the Unicity project laid out in the 1971 City of Winnipeg Act, whereupon it became a ward of the city and moved to first-past-the-post voting.
 Some residents were reluctant to amalgamate with Winnipeg, and the former municipal government held a mock burial of the city crest.